-Time spent viewing recorded online lectures or seminars offered via regionally accredited colleges or universities within the context of massive online open courses (MOOCS) can be awarded CPEUs.
+Recorded online lectures or seminars that are considered non-academic coursework, and that are offered by US regionally accredited colleges or universities, can be awarded CPEUs.
 You must have official verification of your participation, such as a certificate of completion that verifies that you have completed specified assignments, participatory activities, and evaluation benchmarks.